The following is a list of dogs that look like Pugs. I’d bet your first question would be, “Why? Why not just get a Pug?”

 A logical solution would be to find the next best thing.
 Or at least a breed that looks as similar to the original breed as possible, without the concerns that are keeping one from attaining the original article.

-But if you’re looking for a breed that bears certain resemblances to a Pug but don’t want or can’t have a Pug, I am certain that this list has given you food for thought, and some breeds to explore.
+But if you’re looking for a breed that bears certain resemblances to a Pug like the retro pug but don’t want or can’t have a Pug, I am certain that this list has given you food for thought, and some breeds to explore.